tiaaburton/tiaaburton/README.md

-- 👋 Hi, I’m @tiaaburton
+- 👋 Hi, I’m @tiaaburton.
-- 👀 I’m interested in software engineering, machine learning, and artificial intelligence.
+- 👩🏽‍🔬 I do some software engineering, machine learning, and artificial intelligence.
-- 🌱 I’m currently building a visualization tool in Go on a team of two.
+- 🌱 I’m currently building a lot of things.
 - 💞️ Always happy to collaborate on data science and machine learning projects.
 - 📫 How to reach me?
 Best to send an email!